yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 This compares with a monthly total for the IaaS implementation of **$4,949.42** (excluding infra costs, on the assumption these are still required for other applications).

 The PaaS implementation is roughly the same price.
-However a cost-only comparison does not take into account the considerable additional benefits of a PaaS-based approach, e.g. reduced mgmt overhead.
+However, a cost-only comparison does not take into account the considerable additional benefits of a PaaS-based approach, e.g. reduced mgmt overhead.
 Overall, the PaaS solutions offers significantly better value.

 *Cost-saving measures*